ledger/ledger/README.md

 but for those who want unparalleled reporting access to their data there are few alternatives.

 Ledger uses text files for input.
-It reads the files and generates reports.
+It reads the files and generates reports;
-There is no other database or storing state.
-To use Ledger, you create a file of your account names and transactions, run from the command line with command lines options to specify a report, and get output.
-The output is generally plain text, though one generate a graph or html instead.
+there is no other database or stored state.
+To use Ledger, you create a file of your account names and transactions, run from the command line with some options to specify input and requested reports, and get output.
+The output is generally plain text, though you could generate a graph or html instead.
 Ledger is simple in concept, surprisingly rich in ability, and easy to use.

 ## For the Impatient